CCCSBuffet/pk_do_not_be_afraid/hello_world/helloworld.md

 changed from version to version so that little background is assumed.

 Note that the assembly language conventions followed in this introduction conforms to Linux.
-MacOS uses a different convention so if you're on a Mac will need to use a VM.
-Similarly, on Windows you will need to use WSL (the Windows Subsystem for Linux).
-We apologize for this complication but take this step so that the same assembly language will work on the three major platforms (which is a bit of a stretch because all three platforms devolve to Linux).
+MacOS uses a different convention so if you're on an ARM-based Mac, you'll still need to use a VM.
+Thank you Apple.
+Think Different!

+Similarly, on an ARM-based Windows machine you will need to use WSL (the Windows Subsystem for Linux).

+If you are on an Intel-based machine, you'll need to emuate an ARM-based machine in software.

 ## V1 in C++